reactioncommerce/reaction-docs/admin/dashboard/localization-and-i18n.md

 # Localization and i18n

-To customize your shop's default currency, language, and other localization features, login to your dashboard and click on the cogwheel icon, located on the right-hand side of the i18n card.
+To customize your shop's default currency, language, and other localization features, login to your dashboard and click on the <i class="font-icon fa fa-language"></i> **Localization and i18n** icon.

 Select your shop preferences from the drop-down menu.